jaishree/ActiveAndroidTest/Saving-to-the-database.md

 item.save();
 ```

 Let’s add some more items.
-We don’t need to create new objects though, we just need to call the object’s constructor again.

 ```java
 item = new Item();